The contents of your wallet or purse can be very telling:

 • A wallet stuffed with loyalty cards and coupons suggests the owner is a bargain hunter.

-• Someone who only carries an ID may be a minimalist who embraces technology – they use mobile apps instead of credit cards, transit tickets, etc.
+• Someone who only carries an ID may be a minimalist who embraces technology.
+They use mobile apps instead of credit cards, transit tickets, etc.

 • A traveler carrying foreign currency and a printed version of their itinerary may be headed somewhere with no mobile service and no ATMs.

 For divers, the PADI card you carry also says something about you.
 Some carry their original cert card with a hilariously out-of-date photo, while others use the PADI eCard.
 Still, others opt for a more personalized version of the certification card, with their favorite photo on the front.
-But, if you really want to make a statement about your love for the ocean, you may want to carry a PADI AWARE certification card, available for every recreational-level course from Open Water Diver and up.
+But, if you really want to make a statement about your love for the ocean, you may want to carry a PADI AWARE™ certification card, available for every recreational-level course from Open Water Diver and up.

-The 30th Anniversary PADI AWARE Certification Card
+The PADI AWARE Hammerhead Certification Card

 Meet Jay Clue